 This will help the team and coach stay on track by serving as a reference guide for their season.

-Parents can be one of the most difficult things to manage for any youth soccer coach.
-Sometimes it is forgotten that, at the end of the day, these are children playing the game.
+Parents can be one of the most difficult things for any youth soccer coach.
+Sometimes it is forgotten that these are children playing the game.

-When players first start out, it is important to remember a few key things:
+When players first start, it is important to remember a few key things:

 - The objectives of the game are to learn and have fun